ballerina-platform/ballerina-spec/stdlib/proposals/ai/evaluation_for_ai_agents_in_ballerina.md

 With this approach, writing AI evaluation tests feels natural, concise, and they integrate seamlessly with the Ballerina test framework.

->**Note:** In addition to the above enhancement, the test report generated via `bal test --test-report` should also be improved to display the confidence score calculated for each evaluation test.
+>**Note:** In addition to the above enhancement, the test report generated via `bal test --test-report` should also be improved to display the pass rate score calculated for each evaluation test.
 This value can then serve as a baseline for future regression testing.

 ## Limitations